Grid2op/lightsim2grid/README.md

 Note though that these packages have been compiled on a different platform that the one you are using.
 You might still get some benefit (in terms of performances) to install it from your on your machine.

+Pypi packages are available for linux, windows and macos with python versions:

+- 3.7
+- 3.8
+- 3.9
+- 3.10 (lightsim2grid >= 0.6.1)

 ## Installation (from source, for more advanced user)
 You need to: